poinck/ocelot/README.md

 # Readme: ocelot
 *forked from [monsterwm](https://github.com/c00kiemon5ter/monsterwm)*
+*I have found out that "monsterwm" is in a way like [catwm](https://github.com/pyknite/catwm), it is a catmonster!*

 **ocelot:**
-"ocelot" is a minimal tiling window manager forked from "monsterwm" with some functions added and a predefined "config.h" besides the original template "config.def.h".
+"ocelot" is a minimal tiling window manager bundle forked from "monsterwm" with not yet added functions, but a predefined "config.h" besides the original template "config.def.h" and some scripts and resources to feel at home right from the start.

 ## Dependencies